robschn/mac-change-vlan/README.md

 Found these interfaces:
 ['Gi1/0/3', 'Gi1/0/5', 'Gi1/0/9', 'Gi1/0/11']
 ```

-It will then check to see if the interface is a trunk:
+If the interface is a trunk:

 ```
 Gi1/0/3
 Skipping, port is a trunk.
 ```

-If no trunk, it will change the VLAN:
+Else:
 ```
 Gi1/0/5
 Modifying, please wait...